willemmulder/Diont/readme.md

 # Diont

-Easy Service Discovery on Local Networks in pure Javascript.
+Easy Service Discovery on Local Networks in pure Javascript / Typescript.

 ## Used in